mmagnus/RNA-Puzzles-Standardized-Submissions/rp02/readme.md

 Crazy manually fixing with PyMOL.

-There is a gap in the native, chain G:
+There is a gap in the solution, chain G:

     > 2_0_solution G:1-10 13-15
     CCGGAGGAACCUG

-The native vs models:
+Solution sequence vs target sequence:

 ```
 > 2_0_solution A:1-15